AlunAlun/Obsidian/V-CXO/Meetings/2025-05-29 Hari DC intro meeting.md

 -

 ## Notes
+- Head of Leadership development said to Hari: they had a Graduate training program, every big compan
 - Family run business, very traditional - once you're in, you're in, trust based sales process
 - Presentation to CHRO
 - Calibrate how we present, who presents which slides